ubclaunchpad/minutes/README.md

-We have a pipeline that is designed to take YouTube videos with transcripts and convert them into training data. `pipeline.py` is a CLI that will attempt to download the transcript and audio data for a given video, as well as prompt for transcript delimiter information that the rest of the pipeline uses to create labelled data.
+We have a pipeline that is designed to take YouTube videos with transcripts and convert them into training data. `pipeline.py` is a CLI that will attempt to download the transcript and audio data for a given video, as well as prompt for some information that the rest of the pipeline uses to create labelled data (ie. what delimeters are used to identify speakers).

 ```bash
 $ cd app/collector